ahoymrag/ahoymrag.github.io/tinyFort/action-plan.md

 ### October 10, 2024
 - Finalize decision on land acquisition
 - Begin negotiations and legal documentation for land purchase
+- (What is this process like - how can I prep and do it on my own accord?)
 ### October 11, 2024
 - Continue negotiations and finalize land purchase
 - Ensure all legal documentation is in order